xerolinux/XeroWiki/docs/scripts.md

     **Distro is Back** : If you want to skip all this, you can just *Donate* and grab the **XeroLinux KDE** pre-built ISO from 👉 [**Re-Release Post**](https://xerolinux.xyz/iso/){:target="_blank"}

-### What these scripts do
+### Scripts Prupse

-The intention of these scripts is *not* to replace **ArchInstall** but to fix some of its profiles while extending them further nothing more.
-Most features of the Toolkit can be used on any DE or WM it's agnostic.
+The whole reason they were created was to fix the badly implemented **ArchInstall** profiles which do not provide a solid enough base, while extending them further nothing more.
+For customizations and other stuff, please use the included toolkit found in the app menu/launcher.

 ![type:video](https://www.youtube.com/embed/v0UPif52i5A)